oddluck/limnoria-plugins/Jeopardy/README.md

 ```
 hint
 ```
 Display the next hint.
 If max hints reached, repeat the latest hint.
-If game set for no hints, show blanked out answer.
+If max hints is 0, show blanked out answer.

 ```
 skip